 3R (Replacement, Reduction og Refinement)

-The increasing use of laboratory animals in research made it necessary to focus on animal welfare and theethical issues involved in subjecting them to pain and related stress.
-The wish to enable the research community to collectively follow certain guidelines to reduce the number of laboratory animals and alleviate animal suffering became Russell and Burch’s 3R concept: Replacement, Reduction and Refinement.
+The increasing use of laboratory animals in research made it necessary to focus on animal welfare and the ethical considerations involved with subjecting them to pain, and related stress.
+The wish to support the research community in collectively following guidelines to reduce the number of laboratory animals used, and to alleviate animal suffering, became Russel and Burch’s 3R concept: Replacement, Reduction and Refinement.

 Sign up for our newsletter - don't miss information about our annual symposium etc.